All Episodes

 Obama phone free!

-Well Obama phone free!
+Well, Obama phone free!

 Obama phone free!

-And get back with me.
+Well, think on it, and get back with me.

-We sure could use your three dollars.
+We sure could use your $3.

-You sup!
+You suck!

 Why don't you just outsource your customer service?

-In an election year, John, customer service is everything.
+And in election year, John, customer service is everything.

 Join us next time.